 Cycle on one of the most scenic sections of the Trans Canada Trail through the sunniest region in the nation.
 The converted Kettle Valley Railway will take you over the dramatic Myra Canyon Trestles, through mountain tunnels, and into the heart of one of the biggest fruit and wine producing areas in Canada.
-Enjoy views of vine-covered hillsides along pretty Okanagan and Skaha Lakes and endless opportunities to sample the local wines and culinary delights of Naramata and Osoyoos.
-Although surrounded by stunning mountain scenery, the trail rail is never steeper than a 2% grade as it was once an old rail bed.
-The back roads of Oliver and Osoyoos are more rolling but still gentle, making the cycling very pleasant.
-Extra nights spent in Naramata and in the small town of Oliver, allow you to optimize your time in wine country.
+Enjoy views of vine-covered hillsides along pretty Okanagan Lake and endless opportunities to sample the local wines and culinary delights of Naramata.
+Although surrounded by stunning mountain scenery, the trail is never steeper than a 2% grade as it was once an old rail bed.

-Please make your way to your accommodation in Penticton by 5pm today, in order to attend the trip briefing this evening when you will receive your bikes, maps, and route information notes.
+Please make your way to your accommodation in lovely Penticton.
 Penticton is ideally located between two lakes, close to endless wineries, and along the Kettle Valley Rail Trail.
 If time allows, there are plenty of land- and water-based activities to do in the area.
 Or simply take a stroll along pretty Okanagan Lake and to nearby shops and restaurants.

 Per Person, Twin Share